 Orlando’s theme parks are the main tourist attraction of the city.
 Orlando released news of a record-setting 75 million annual visitors in 2018.

-The six theme parks are, of course, Walt Disney World, Universal Studios Florida, Sea World Orlando, Busch Gardens Tampa Bay, Islands of Adventure, and, last but not least, the Wizarding World of Harry Potter.
+The six theme parks are Walt Disney World, Universal Studios Florida, Sea World Orlando, Busch Gardens Tampa Bay, Islands of Adventure, and, last but not least, the Wizarding World of Harry Potter.

 The following list describes the best Orlando theme parks and the major attractions in each.